w3c/ServiceWorker/implementation_considerations.md

 ### Event Dispatch

 SWs lean on the DOM Events as the entry point for nearly all work.
 The contract that developers must learn is that they must call `e.waitUntil()` or `e.respondWith()` to lengthen the life of the overall operation.
 All of the APIs available to them are asynchronous, and the combination of these factors implies that SWs are meant to be async by default.
 The tools at hand lead developers down this path, and cooperative multi-tasking (ala node.js) is the way that libraries must be structured, both for performance and to work naturally with the SW execution model.
 Lastly, remember that developers can move work off-thread using sub-workers.
-They'll also be killed with their parent SWs are collected, but long-running or CPU intensive work that might otherwise cause potential for becoming unresponsive can be delegated to contexts which will not block the SW thread.
+They'll also be killed along with their parent SWs, but long-running or CPU intensive work that might otherwise cause potential for becoming unresponsive can be delegated to contexts which will not block the SW thread.

 ## Good News, Everybody!